dmccreary/genai-arch-patterns/docs/contributing.md

 # Contributing

 We would like to hear what architecture patterns you feel are important for generative AI.

+## Contributing a New Generative AI Pattern

+If you have found that you have found a pattern of consistently solving a business problem in a new way that we have not already described in our pattern library, please let us know!
+Here is what you need to provide us:

+1. The pattern name.
+2. A description of when you would use that pattern.
+This can include the type of problem you solve, how you solve it and why this pattern can be superior to other approaches.
+3. Any other related patterns.
+4. Other notes on how you picked the name of the pattern and the description.

 ## How to Contribute